LIGHT NOVELS ARE GARBAGE

 Mahouka (short version of the title) was the next in line to be considered the best LN ever made, claims made by the same type of fans who two years ago were saying the exact same things for Sword Art Online (SAO for short).
-And once again it is proven how retarded and tasteless they all are, since the anime proved to be just as bad.
-In fact, it proved to be even worse than SAO!
-But more on that later.
+And once again it is proven how the anime fandom refuses to accept light novels as the garbage they are, and on top of that keeps hyping them as masterpieces.

 Even though the notorious SAO shares the same bad writing, bad exposition, bad characterization, and bad EVERYTHING when it comes to light novels, it at least fools you for awhile to think there is danger in its setting.
 The characters there were average people trapped in a deadly environment, cut off from their house and family, having to fight monsters in order to survive.
 Mahouka doesn’t have that; it is just a school where pampered high school kids with super magical skills gather and act like jerks to each other, while teachers and parents pay for their rent and luxury.
 So the only thing you get in this show is a guy effortlessly brushing off a few school bullies, under the surveillance of the teachers.
 There is literally nothing to feel excited about.